EduardGomezEscandell/GoMandelbrot/README.md

 ```
 ./mandelbrot
 ```
 You can use flag `--help` to see the tweakables.
-To see the whole mandelbrot set, use:

 ### Image format